firefly-iii/docs/docs/docs/data-importer/errors/freq_errors.md

 ## 502 Bad Gateway errors

 When Firefly III responds with a token, the resulting header may be too long for your reverse proxy.
-Add this to the configuration:
+These lines prevent that the proxy buffer size is too small.
+Put it in the `server` block of your nginx server.

 ```
 proxy_buffer_size       128k;